bodrick/awesome/TOPICS.md

 ## markdown

 *   [jzillmann/pdf-to-markdown](https://github.com/jzillmann/pdf-to-markdown) - A PDF to Markdown converter
-*   [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - Build Your Eternal Digital Garden
+*   [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open-source personal knowledge management software, written in typescript and golang.
 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐
 *   [mysticmind/reversemarkdown-net](https://github.com/mysticmind/reversemarkdown-net) - ReverseMarkdown.Net is a Html to Markdown converter library in C#.
 Conversion is very reliable since HtmlAgilityPack (HAP) library is used for traversing the Html DOM
 *   [mixmark-io/turndown](https://github.com/mixmark-io/turndown) - 🛏 An HTML to Markdown converter written in JavaScript